JakeAnto/JakeAnto.github.io/docs/blog/posts/nextdns.md

 ### :material-plus-box: Allowlist

-Any domain on the allowlist will not get blocked by NextDNS regardless of the blocklists you have enabled.
-You may want to add critical domains on this list, like government websites, your bank's website, etc. just to be safe.
+Any domain on the allowlist will not get blocked by NextDNS, regardless of the blocklists you have enabled.
+You may want to add critical domains to this list, like government websites, your bank's website, etc., just to be safe.

 If you encounter a false-positive, add the domain to the allowlist to unblock it.
 You may want to clear the local DNS cache of your device for it to take effect.